vladimirnani/DjangoCommands/README.md

 # DjangoCommands for Sublime Text 2

-This tool is a sublime wrapper around manage.py commands.
+This tool is a Sublime Text 2 wrapper around django manage.py commands.

 With it you can run django commands like runserver, syncdb, migrate and so on from Command Palette.